wenewzhang/mixin_labs-php-bot/README.md

 ```
 If you clone this repository from Github repo, you only need to execute **composer install** to download all libraries.

-### Create you first app in Mixin Network developer dashboard
+### Create your first app in Mixin Network developer dashboard
 You need to create an app in dashboard.
 This [tutorial](https://mixin-network.gitbook.io/mixin-network/mixin-messenger-app/create-bot-account) can help you.

 ### Generate parameter of your app in dashboard